 Fellows have the opportunity to

-- Broaden their perspective on English Language Arts education by traveling and collaborating with teachers and ELA professionals across the country.
+- broaden their perspectives on English Language Arts education by traveling and collaborating with teachers and ELA professionals across the country, and

 The Great Minds team works directly with teachers in sessions delivered at different phases of implementation.
 Great Minds PD sessions